douglasHoelzel/523_backend/README.md

 ## Running the tests

 Navigate to the directory containing any of the test suites.
 Then, for example, run "pytest portfolio_test_suite.py" and the unit tests for the selected module should execute successfully.
 An internet connection is required to run the tests.
+Also, the code must be on your local device, but it does not need to be served up at the same time (IE, using python's http.server).

 ## Deployment